Jen Hsun Huang Sells 120,000 Shares of NVIDIA Co. (NASDAQ:NVDA) Stock

 NVIDIA Increases Dividend

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, June 28th.
-Stockholders of record on Tuesday, June 11th were given a $0.10 dividend.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.32%.
-This is a boost from NVIDIA’s previous quarterly dividend of $0.04.
+The company also recently declared a quarterly dividend, which was paid on Friday, June 28th.
+Shareholders of record on Tuesday, June 11th were paid a dividend of $0.10 per share.
 The ex-dividend date was Tuesday, June 11th.
-NVIDIA’s dividend payout ratio (DPR) is presently 2.34%.
+This is a positive change from NVIDIA’s previous quarterly dividend of $0.04.
+This represents a $0.40 annualized dividend and a yield of 0.31%.
+NVIDIA’s dividend payout ratio is currently 2.34%.

-A number of brokerages have commented on NVDA.
-Wedbush increased their price objective on shares of NVIDIA from $100.00 to $120.00 and gave the stock an “outperform” rating in a report on Thursday, May 23rd.
-StockNews.com lowered NVIDIA from a “strong-buy” rating to a “hold” rating in a research note on Tuesday, June 18th.
-Sanford C. Bernstein lifted their price objective on NVIDIA from $100.00 to $130.00 and gave the stock an “outperform” rating in a research report on Thursday, May 23rd.
-Mizuho boosted their price objective on NVIDIA from $118.00 to $127.50 and gave the stock a “buy” rating in a report on Tuesday, June 4th.
-Finally, HSBC raised their target price on shares of NVIDIA from $105.00 to $135.00 and gave the company a “buy” rating in a research note on Friday, May 10th.
-Five research analysts have rated the stock with a hold rating, thirty-eight have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus price target of $125.66.
+A number of brokerages recently weighed in on NVDA.
+Stifel Nicolaus upped their price objective on NVIDIA from $91.00 to $108.50 and gave the stock a “buy” rating in a report on Monday, May 20th.
+Craig Hallum upped their price objective on NVIDIA from $85.00 to $125.00 and gave the stock a “buy” rating in a report on Thursday, May 23rd.
+Evercore ISI upped their price objective on NVIDIA from $131.00 to $145.00 and gave the stock an “outperform” rating in a report on Tuesday, June 11th.
+Oppenheimer reaffirmed an “outperform” rating and set a $110.00 price objective on shares of NVIDIA in a report on Thursday, May 23rd.
+Finally, Bank of America upped their price objective on NVIDIA from $132.00 to $150.00 and gave the stock a “buy” rating in a report on Monday, June 3rd.
+Five research analysts have rated the stock with a hold rating, thirty-eight have issued a buy rating and one has given a strong buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and an average target price of $126.34.

 Check Out Our Latest Stock Report on NVIDIA